mef/documentation/docs/instantiation.md

 + **allowSelfLoops** <span class="code">[boolean]</span> <span class="default">true</span>: should the graph allow self-loops?
 + **defaultEdgeAttributes** <span class="code">[object]</span>: default edge attributes merged with the provided ones.
 + **defaultNodeAttributes** <span class="code">[object]</span>: default node attributes merged with the provided ones.
 + **edgeKeyGenerator** <span class="code">[function]</span>: Function used internally by the graph to produce keys for key-less edges.
-By default, the graph will produce keys as UUID v4.
+By default, the graph will produce boring internal incremental keys for you.
 For more information concerning the function you can provide, see [this](#edge-key-generator-function).
 + **indices** <span class="code">[object]</span>: Options regarding index computation.
 For more information, see [this](./advanced.md#indices).
 + **multi** <span class="code">[boolean]</span> <span class="default">false</span>: Should the graph allow parallel edges?
 + **type** <span class="code">[string]</span> <span class="default">"mixed"</span>: Type of the graph.
 One of `directed`, `undirected` or `mixed`.